Try Semrush

 This is a mistake that I had to learn the hard way.

-Some time ago, I published this comparison of the top backlink checkers on the market.
+Some time ago, I published a comparison of the top backlink checkers on the market:

 Backlinko – Best backlink checker

-A few days after I published that post, I decided to check out the SERPs for that term.
+A few days after I published that post, I decided to check out the search engine results pages (SERPs) for that term.

 And I quickly realized that 100% of the type of content on the first page results were tools.